Southern charm, a passion for sports, and a growing metropolitan region make the East Coast’s Emerald City a sports planner’s delight.

 What does it take to make your sports event go from good to great?
-It means going beyond the basics and carefully curating an experience that is engaging, fun and will be memorable for years to come.
-This is why many sports planners have come to choose Greenville, NC as the site of their events – it is vibrant, offers plenty to do off the field, and is home to the knowledgeable Greenville-Pitt County Convention & Visitors Bureau staff who are ready to help you take your event to the next level.
+It means going beyond the basics, and carefully curating an experience that is engaging, fun and will be memorable for years to come.
+This is why many sports planners have come to choose Greenville, NC as the site of their events – it is vibrant, offers plenty to do off the field, and is home to the knowledgeable Greenville-Pitt County Sports Commission staff, who are ready to help you take your event to the next level.

-Greenville is a nationally-known city among several youth sports and is also home to East Carolina University, which brings with it a lively atmosphere with a passion for sports.
+Greenville is a nationally-known city among several youth sports, and is also home East Carolina University, which brings with it a lively atmosphere with a passion for sports.
 All in all, this destination is one that should be at the top of any sports planner’s list.

 CVB/Sports Commissions Services Offered

 - Grant Programs

 - Itinerary Development